Livestreams from churches and religious communities

 Exception: a performing artist (e.g. a band) which only ever plays its own compositions (“own use”). -

-In the case of objections, you are often told who the objecting rightholders are.
-In that case, it is advisable to contact them: that is the best way of finding out why the notice appeared.
+In this case, it is advisable to contact the person or organisation concerned: that is the best way of finding out why the notice appeared.

 -